8 Step RV Drivers Checklist before Pulling out

 First, always warm up the engine of your RV before you pull out onto the road.
 I can’t tell you how many stories I have heard from other Diesel and even Gas RV owners about such things as cracked exhaust manifolds that were a result of driving off in an RV before everything warms up properly.

 So, the first thing you do is start your engine, then double check that you have the emergency brake on.
 Then you can walk through the following checks while the engine warms up.
-You won’t regret it.

 2 - Chassis Walk-around:

-G outside and take a slow walk around the RV, paying careful attention to the Chassis and undercarriage.
+Go outside and take a slow walk around the RV, paying careful attention to the Chassis and undercarriage.

 Particularly, look for fluids that may have leaked from your RV, as this is a bad sign that always requires further inspection.
+You could have hydraulic leaks from the slide systems or even your holding tanks.

 Believe it or not, you should also look under the RV for any hanging debris.
 I have had to crawl under mine to remove such items as; a tree limb, a large piece of a plastic tarp, and once I even removed a piece of a tractor-trailer tire from my Generator Exhaust pipe.